 After more than 200 miles you're likely to need a break from driving, and Porsche's engineers have really concentrated on what happens when you plug the Taycan into the latest fast chargers.
 It's able to accept a power flow of up to 270kW, replenishing the battery pack from five to 80% in 23 minutes - the time it takes to grab a quick coffee or snack.
 It's also quicker than a Tesla Supercharger can currently manage, and should make road trips much easier.
 It's a real shame, however, that Porsche is charging £210 for a public charging cable.
 You'll also need to pay a further £294 for a 150kW on-board charge 'booster', otherwise the Taycan will only charge at 50kW at most DC public chargers.

 Of course, such elite chargers are currently few and far between, and a more common 50kW charging post increases the wait to around 1.5 hours.
 An 11kW wallbox you can fit at home or the office can recharge the Taycan in around nine hours.

-Official insurance groups haven't been announced for the Taycan yet but we'd be amazed if it wasn't in group 50.
+As expected, the Taycan slots into the current highest insurance classification, group 50.
 All versions of the Tesla Model S find themselves in group 50, and even the cheaper Jaguar I-Pace with just over half the Taycan's power is in group 49.

 The Taycan gets the same three-year warranty as other Porsche models but the battery pack is covered by its own eight-year warranty for added peace of mind.
 Porsche also guarantees it won't drop below 70% of its original capacity during that time.